 ponder the course of her life.
 Dr. Wang won the prestigious Barbara Bush Award for volunteerism and was launched to a life long course of exploration, services, and creativity.
 In times of difficulties, she always remembers her roots first grounded at Wellesley upon the foundation of all the great women who came before.

-Dr. Wang is a Wellesley College alumna and a member of Sigma Xi.
+Dr. Wang is a Wellesley College alumna, graduating Sigma Xi.
 After Wellesley, Dr. Wang attended Tulane University School of Medicine under the Hawthorn Scholarship - the largest scholarship available.
 Dr. Wang matched into her number one residency rank in Physical Medicine & Rehabilitation at Loma Linda University to train under Murray Brandstater, MBBS PhD, a legend in the field of PM&R.

 On her downtime, Dr. Wang loves to read, write, dance, meditate, practice yoga, and spend time with her family.